 Even with these pressures, with the help of an expert sex crime defense attorney, the innocent should not plead guilty.

-Instead, he or she with help from his or her defense lawyer must work hard to find a way to persuade the jury of the truth.
-Sadly, actual innocence alone has proven to be a poor defense.
-Too many people later exonerated as actually innocent, were earlier convicted by a jury.
+Instead, your defense lawyer must work hard to find a way to persuade the jury of the truth at trial.
+Sadly, innocence alone has proven to be a poor defense.
+Too many people later exonerated, were earlier convicted by a jury.

 The work begins when the person accused retains his defense attorney.
 Then we conduct fact investigation, pre-trial discovery, legal research, and form a case strategy.
 Trial preparation begins on day one, and continues at least until the trial.

-With smart, hard work justice can be done.
+With smart, hard work, we can find justice.

 In sex crimes prosecutions, much at stake: long prison terms, sex offender registration, etc. But typically the prosecution has little or no real, physical evidence.